sbccas/Practical_Assignment/README.md

    This project is licensed under the MIT License.

 ## Acknowledgments
-   Acknowledge any third-party libraries or resources used in your project.
+   Developed for the Students of SYBCA Mobile Application Track.
 ## Contact
    If you have questions or need further assistance, feel free to contact us at info@amrolicollege.ac.in

-## Happy coding!
+  Happy coding!